In this article:

 Withdraw earnings as an Accumulated Income Payment (AIP)

-An AIP is a withdrawal of all contributions that you made to your RESP (minus any losses in the account).
+An AIP is a withdrawal of the investment earnings accumulated in your RESP (not your original contributions).
 AIPs are considered taxable income to the account owner and are subject to an additional 20% tax (or 12% in Quebec).
 However, you can avoid this penalty tax by transferring the AIP funds directly to your registered retirement savings plan (RRSP) or spousal RRSP, up to a maximum of $50,000, provided you have enough RRSP contribution room.

 Eligibility